danReynolds/Psych306/lec02.md

 S = aI^{b}
 $$

 How much louder follows an exponential pattern.
+It is the notion the perceived intensity S is exponentially related to the actual intensity or magnitude.
+Pressing a point on your skin gently vs moderately hard isn't that big a difference in intensity, but perceived intensity is much higher.

 ### How to Study?